 Making the Most of Turnaround Options

-Quicker turnaround options can make captioning costs add up.
-Sometimes, you may need a file within 2-hours or by the next day, but if you can avoid having a rushed turnaround time, you can actually save a ton of money.
+Quicker turnaround options can make closed captioning costs add up.
+Sometimes, you may need a closed caption file within 2-hours or by the next day, but if you can avoid having a rushed turnaround time, you can actually save a ton of money.

-The best way to stay on top of your captioning turnaround is to integrate captioning into the project timeline.
+The best way to stay on top of your closed captioning turnaround is to integrate closed captioning into the project timeline.